What Are the Best Medicare Supplement Plans in Wisconsin? (2025)

 When you buy a Medicare Supplement plan in Wisconsin, you start with a Base plan.
 The Base Wisconsin Medigap plan sets the coverage standards for Medigap in the state.
 The Base plan covers:

-• Three pints of blood per year for transfusions
+- Three pints of blood per year for transfers

-• All other benefits that the state of Wisconsin mandates, like some cancer testing and diabetes treatment
+- All other benefits that the state of Wisconsin requires, like some cancer testing and diabetes treatment

-Next, you can modify your plan by turning it into the high-deductible version or into one of two cost-sharing plans.
+Next, you can change your plan by turning it into the high-deductible version or into one of two cost-sharing plans.

 Finally, you have the option to add on extra benefits to create a policy that covers the medical situations you might face.
 These optional benefits might include:

 Not all insurance companies offer the same options, though.
-If you want coverage for a specific situation, make sure to confirm that your company offers the option to add the benefit.
+If you want coverage for a specific situation, make sure to confirm that your company offers that benefit.

 Frequently asked questions